yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 This was because the VSync toggle was assuming the best option for each hardware driver based on compatibility.

 What used to be just VSync on, off, or triple buffer in the good old OpenGL days is now more complex with Vulkan, even if current games insist on mistakenly calling the setting “VSync on” for legacy reasons.
-In fact, nowadays there are 4 VSync options supported by GPU drives:
+In fact, nowadays there are 4 VSync options commonly supported by GPU drivers:

 - Immediate: No VSync.
 Tearing will happen, but no framerate restrictions will apply.
 - FIFO: Double buffering.
 This is equivalent to yuzu’s old VSync on.
 Tearing won’t happen, but input will have one frame of latency, and the refresh rate can’t exceed the display’s capabilities.